LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 v.
 If you `blend` substances together or they blend, you mix them together so that they become on substance.
 n.
 A `scholar` is a person who studies an academic subject and knows a lot about it. adj.
 Someone who is `artistic` is good at painting or drawing, or arranging things in a beautiful way.

+## 2022/11/15

+It's a suitable location for a `cactus`.
+He spoke of his `disgust` at the incident.
+There was total agreement to start the peace `process` as soon as possible. n.[VAR] A `convention` is a way of behaving that is considered to be correct or polite by most people in a society. n.[U] `Botany` is the scientific study of plants.
+v.
+If you `reproach` someone, you say or show that your are disappointed, upset, or angry because they have done something wrong.